Rohail30/CDNC/Theory/LEC-3/README.md

 This way, the website sees all requests coming from your router's public IP address, hiding the individual IP addresses of devices within your home network.
 This provides a layer of security and privacy for your devices while allowing them to access the internet using a single public IP address.

+### Interface Configuration

+1. `configure terminal` - Enter Global Configuration Mode
+2. `interface vlan 1` - Access Interface Configuration Mode for VLAN 1
+3. `ip address 192.168.1.2 255.255.255.0` - Set IP address and subnet mask
+4. `no shutdown` - Enable the interface and up the link
+5. `line console 0` - Enter Console Line Configuration Mode
+6. `password 123` - Set the console password to "123"
+7. `login` - Enable login with password on the console line